vincentnam/docker_datalake/README.md

 ### Integrate a new process pipeline in Airflow  <a name="IntegrateanewprocesspipelineinAirflow"></a>
 [Return to the table of content](#Tableofcontent)

-TODO : Explain how to add a new Airflow pipeline

 04/01/2021 :
 Right now, it is not possible to easily add a pipeline or a task in Airflow.
 The way to do it is to change the actual working pipeline.
 Indeed, only one is triggered by the Openstack Swift proxy when a new data is added.